f5devcentral/volterra-workshop-10x/docs/class1/module1/module1.rst

 Module 1 - Use Case 1 - Expose public application and protect it with F5XC WAAP
 ###############################################################################

-In this section, we will expose an existing and public internet facing application through Volterra Global Network.
+In this section, we will expose an existing and public internet facing application through F5XC Global Network.

 The use case is simple: